EDUCAUSE - Student Life

 Q: Is contact information for students, faculty, and staff readily accessible electronically?

 Faculty and staff contact information is easily accessible on the Alvernia University Website.
 Each department Website provides faculty and staff contact information in detail.
-Student contact information is accessible in IQ.Web only to their associated teachers and administrative staff, but not to other students or to the general public to protect student privacy.
+Student contact information is accessible in Self-Service only to their associated teachers and administrative staff, but not to other students or to the general public to protect student privacy.

 Q: What social activities and services are available online?